tihomirj/SoftUniWebApp/Readme.txt

 * The user can sort in ascending and descending order the posts by category, title, data, number of comments and the name (full name or user name) of the author.

 * The user can search the posts by title, author and tags.
-The user can write a list of tags and he will find all posts that have been tagged with these tags.
+The user can write a list of tags to find all posts that have been tagged with these tags.

 * There are notifications that notify the users for created, edited and deleted posts and comments.